jtuffin/git-sync-tool/README.md

 A Python tool to clone git repositories into an organized folder structure and maintain an index of repositories with their metadata.

+Have you ever needed a local sync of different repo projects and libraries?

+This tool is intended to enable a local sync of a collection of git repos, and keep them fresh.

 ## Features

 - **Organized Directory Structure**: Clones repositories into `~/code/{git_host}/{org_or_user}/{repo_name}/`